NASA's Dawn mission infographic.

 Dawn carries three science instruments: a visible camera, a visible and infrared mapping spectrometer, and a gamma-ray and neutron spectrometer.
 In addition to these instruments, radiometric and optical navigation data will provide data relating to the gravity field and thus bulk properties and internal structure of the two bodies.

 Dawn's ion propulsion

-Dawn is equipped with three 30-centmeter-diameter (12-inch) ion thrust units (called XIPS), each movable in two axes to allow for migration of the spacecraft's center of mass during the mission.
+Dawn is equipped with three 30-cm-diameter (12-in) ion thrust units (called XIPS), each movable in two axes to allow for migration of the spacecraft's center of mass during the mission.
 This also allows the attitude control system to use the ion thrusters to help control spacecraft attitude.

 A total of three units are needed to provide enough thruster lifetime to complete the mission and still have adequate reserve.
 However, only one thruster will be operate at any given time.
 Dawn will use ion propulsion for years at a time, with interruptions of only a few hours each week to turn to point its antenna to Earth.
 Total thrust time through the mission will be about 2,100 days, well in excess of Deep Space 1's 678 days of ion propulsion operation.

 At maximum thrust, each engine produces a total of 91 millinewtons – about the amount of force involved in holding a single piece of notebook paper in your hand.
 At maximum throttle, it would take Dawn's system four days to accelerate from 0 to 60 mph.
 As slight as that might seem, over the course of the mission the total change in velocity from ion propulsion will be comparable to the push provided by the Delta II rocket that carried it into space – all nine solid-fuel boosters, plus the Delta's first, second and third stages.
 This is because the ion propulsion system will operate for thousands of days, instead of the minutes during which the Delta performs.